 Notes: \p < 0.1, \\p < 0.05, \\\p < 0.01.
 Robust standard errors reported.
 The dependent variable is the change in the logarithm of average price in a 3-digit zipcode.
 Our sample consists of prices for RBOCs for all ad sizes.
-The regressions control for changes in demographics and the logarithm of ad size.
+The regressions control for changes in demographics, the number of RBOC directories, and the logarithm of ad size.
+Columns (2) and (3) use our baseline measure of rescoping.
+Columns (4) and (5) use our extended measure of rescoping.